garethlamb/animal_classifier_pipeline/README.md

 If left unmodified, the program will classify animals into one of 15 categories of species all of which can be found in Hong Kong.
-They are either given by their Latin name or a common name for groups of species and are given by:
+They are either given by their Latin name or by a common name if they are a group of species.
+The full list of categories can be found below.

 - Bird
 - Canis lupus familiaris